 It was the day I realized we were were on a first-name basis with practically every duck and goose living along our local recreation path that I knew my toddler and I needed a new running route.
-With longer spring days just around the corner and more than a touch of cabin fever, I set off in search of new vistas and playgrounds.
+With longer spring days upon us and more than a touch of cabin fever, I set off in search of new vistas and playgrounds.

-What to look for in a baby jogging trail
+What to look for in a good baby jogger trail

 For starters, I look for convenient (and preferably free) parking and restrooms, two must-haves for any parent out and about with a young one.
 My 2-year-old son also demands play space, whether a fully equipped playground or simply a wide open field for chasing a ball or playing tag with Mommy.
 Routes in more populated areas provide a sense of safety and security and therefore get my vote.
 And, though they’re not hard to find in our beautiful Northwest environment, I look for trails with pleasant scenery.